1. Homepage

 Living in a dynamic town with a human feel

-When it comes to gastronomy, Lille knows how to tempt the palate From estaminets, the region’s traditional breweries offering an endless variety of beers and hearty dishes in a traditional atmosphere, to cheese shops offering a rich and diverse selection, to neighbourhood chip shops and renowned gourmet restaurants, every corner of the city offers a unique culinary experience.
+When it comes to gastronomy, Lille is sure to delight every palate.
+From traditional estaminets serving regional specialties and an impressive variety of beers in a warm and authentic atmosphere, to artisanal cheese shops, neighbourhood chip stands, and renowned gourmet restaurants, every part of the city offers a unique culinary experience.